-Independence as described in the Public Sector Internal Audit Standards is the freedom from conditions that threaten the ability of the internal audit activity to carry out internal audit responsibilities in an unbiased manner.
-To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Chief Internal Auditor will have direct and unrestricted access to the Board and Senior Management, in particular the Chair of the Audit Committee and Accountable Officer.
+Independence as described in the Public Sector Internal Audit Standards is the freedom from conditions that threaten the ability of internal audit to carry out internal audit responsibilities in an unbiased manner.
+To achieve the degree of independence necessary to effectively carry out the responsibilities of the internal audit activity, the Chief Internal Auditor will have direct and unrestricted access to the Board and Senior Management, in particular the Chair of the Audit and Risk Committee and the Accountable Officer.

-Organisational independence is effectively achieved when the auditor reports functionally to the Audit Committee on behalf of the Board.
-Such functional reporting includes the Audit Committee:
+Organisational independence is effectively achieved when the auditor reports functionally to the Audit and Risk Committee on behalf of the Board.
+Such functional reporting includes the Audit and Risk Committee: